unification-com/xfund-router/docs/api/lib/ConsumerBase.md

 - `_fee`: the data provider's fee

 - `_remove`: bool set to true to de-authorise
-<a name="Consumer-setRequestVar-uint8-uint256-"></a>
+<a name="ConsumerBase-setRequestVar-uint8-uint256-"></a>
 ### Function `setRequestVar(uint8 _var, uint256 _value)`
 setRequestVar set the specified variable.
 Request variables are used
      when initialising a request, and are common settings for requests.

      The variable to be set can be one of:
-     1 - gas price limit in gwei the consumer is willing to pay for data processing 2 - max ETH that can be sent in a gas top up Tx
+     1 - max gas price limit in gwei the consumer is willing to pay for data processing 2 - max ETH that can be sent in a gas top up Tx
      3 - request timeout in seconds